/ Tuesday, April 21, 2015

 Easy DIY Abstract Painting

-So anyways!
-During my break, I have been putting more effort and attention towards decorating my home and I have been pinning like crazy!
+I have been putting more effort and attention towards decorating my home and I have been pinning like crazy!
 I decided that I would keep pinning, but also start doing.
 I am determined to beautify my home, wall by wall, from wall decor to furniture pieces against the wall, and in the words of Jay Z, "I'm focused man!"
 I helped my husband finish 1 out of 3 rooms in our basement (pics coming soon!).
 I have been doing a lot of DIY projects for myself as well as others.
 I purchased a cute little buffet cabinet a couple weeks ago and am currently working on refinishing that.
 I have 2 console tables that need work.
 Here I go rambling.
 Let me just get into the details of the topic.

-I didn't take any photos during the process because I was so nervous that it wouldn't turn out right, but I'll list the tutorials I relied on and try my best to simply explain what I did.
+I didn't take any photos during the process because I was so nervous that it wouldn't turn out good, but I'll list the tutorials I relied on and try my best to simply explain what I did.
 I'm horrible at giving extra detailed instructions so I apologize in advance!

--A canvas.
+- A canvas.
 I bought 2- 16"x20" for $8 at Hobby Lobby.
 They're the same price after taxes at Walmart.

--Gold or silver metallic spray paint OR gold leaf foil.
+- Gold or silver metallic spray paint OR gold leaf foil.

--A cup of water to clean your brushes.
+- A cup of water to clean your brushes.

--Easel (optional).
+- Easel (optional).
 I created a makeshift easel.

 1. I didn't have any gold leaf foil so I used the gold spray paint and gold acrylic paint I had on hand.
 I spray painted my entire canvas gold.